Top 5 Most Efficient Solar Panels (2023 Reviews)

 High-efficiency panels are helpful in North Dakota because monthly power consumption is well above average, with below-average sunshine.
 Although the electricity rates are around average, the energy bills are high due to the consumption.
 Higher consumption means you need more solar electricity to offset your usage.

-Efficient panels generate more electricity in all situations, so they’re better suited to save you money over time in the state.
+Efficient panels generate more electricity in all situations, so they’re more likely to make your solar investment in North Dakota worth it.

 We also recommend choosing an installer that offers workmanship warranty coverage, if possible.
 North Dakota residents see well-above-average amounts of snowfall, which can expose issues with the installation rapidly and lead to roof leaks if errors are made.